Last week I performed at the University of Essex’ European Street Party.

 At a public event, bad weather will most likely mean a smaller turnout.
-That’s what happened last week at the Student Union’s party.
-Even though all was perfectly organised, the weather meant that less people came than the organisers would have wished, but those that did and I, we had a most fabulous time dancing our hearts out.
-Thanks to the brilliant entertainment booked, including yours truly, it became a night to remember and everyone who’d come was very happy they had braved the weather.
+That’s what happened last week at the Univesity of Essex’ party.
+Even though all was perfectly organised, the weather meant that fewer people came than the organisers would have wished, but those that did and I, we had a most fabulous time dancing our hearts out.
+Thanks to the brilliant entertainment booked, including yours truly 😉 , it became a night to remember and everyone who’d come was very happy they had braved the weather.

 What my last show made me realise yet again is that, of course, you have to plan meticulously for an important party, but you can’t control everything.
 However, with the right preparation and, more importantly, the right mindset you can create an amazing time for everyone even under less than perfect circumstances.

-See what my clients (including Johnny from the University of Essex!) have to say about my impact on their parties or book your Flamenco entertainment now.
+See what Johnny from the University of Essex had to say about my impact on the event or book your Flamenco entertainment now.